 Markets in Malaga in June

-Arts and crafts – the Sunday El Zoco market takes place on 2, 9, 16 and 23 June on Muelle Uno from 11am to 6pm on 2 and 9 June, and from noon to 8pm on 16 and 23 June.
+Arts and crafts on the Port – the Sunday El Zoco market takes place on Sundays in June on Muelle Uno from 11am to 7pm on 4 and 11 June, and from noon to 8pm on 18 and 25 June.